 Mhm!
-Wannan zamani, Allah Ya saukaka.
-Yarinya ki zauna kina zancen aurenki, sai kace hirar nono da mai.
-Don haka fa ba ma son sa diyarmu makarantar boko.
+Wannan zamani, Allah Ya sauƙaƙa.
+Yarinya ki zauna ki na zancen auren ki, sai kace hirar nono da mai.
+Don haka fa ba ma son sa ɗiyar mu makarantar boko.
 In kun yi karatu sai ku ce kun fi kowa.
-Me kuka dauke mu ne?
+Me ku ka ɗauke mu ne?

 Mhm.
 These times of ours.
 May Allah save us.
 Listen to you talking about your marriage, as if you are talking about milk and butter.
 That is why we don't want to send our daughters to school.
 After you finish you feel you are superior to everyone.
 What do you take us for?
-So Aljannar Duniya, p.
-2
+(So Aljannar Duniya, p.
+2)

-Thus the battle ground and the rules of engagement have been established-female empowerment through education; and Ms. AbdulWaheed chose the most conservative arena: a Fulani settlement, considered generally more trenchant about pulaaku than urban Fulani.
+Thus the battle ground and the rules of engagement have been established - female empowerment through education; and Ms. AbdulWaheed chose the most conservative arena: a Fulani settlement, considered generally more trenchant about pulaaku than urban Fulani.

-The success of So Aljannar Duniya seemed to have sent a message to potential literati to pick up their pens and set to work-thus spawning a genre which the organizers of the competition that produced the novel did not envisage, or desire.
-Further, the combined effects of harsh economic realities of 1980s (the decade of coups and counter-coups in Nigeria) ensured reduced parental responsibility in the martial affairs of their children.
-Therefore fantasy, media parenting from especially Bollywood Hindi films, anti-authority and a loud persistent message from bursting testosterones in a conservative society that sees strict gender separation, combined to present Hausa youth with soyayya (romance) as the central template for creative fiction.
-It was a safety valve to repressed sexuality.
+The success of So Aljannar Duniya seemed to have sent a message to potential literati to pick up their pens and set to work - thus spawning a genre which the organizers of the competition that produced the novel did not envisage, or desire.
+Further, the combined effects of harsh economic realities of 1980s (the decade of coups and counter-coups in Nigeria) ensured reduced parental responsibility in the marital affairs of their children.
+Therefore, fantasy media parenting from especially Bollywood Hindi films, anti-authority and a loud persistent message from bursting testosterones in a conservative society that sees strict gender separation, combined to present Hausa youth with soyayya (romance) as the central template for creative fiction.
+It was a safety valve to repress sexuality.
 In particular Hindi cinema played a strong role in providing inspiration for first Hausa novelists, and later Hausa video dramatists.

 The biggest boom for Hindi cinema in Northern Nigeria was in the 1970s when state television houses were opened and became the outlet for readily available Hindi films on video tapes targeted at home viewers.
-For instance, the NTA Kano alone had shown 1,176 Hindi films on its television network from October 2nd, 1977 when the first Hindi film was shown (Ann Bann) to 6th June 2003.
-At the time of starting the Hindi film appearance on Hausa television houses, young school boys and girls aged 7 or less became avid watchers of the films and gradually absorbed templates of behavior from screen heroes they thought share similar behavioral pattern.
+For instance, the NTA Kano alone had shown 1,176 Hindi films on its television network from 2nd October 1977 when the first Hindi film was shown (Aann Baan) to 6th June 2003 (NTA Kano 2003).
+At the time of starting the Hindi film appearance on Hausa television houses, young school boys and girls aged seven or less became avid watchers of the films and gradually absorbed templates of behaviour from screen heroes they thought share similar behavioural pattern.
 By early 1990s they had become novelists, moving to the home video arena towards the end of the decade.

-Lack of government patronage lead to the spate of private publishing phenomena in northern Nigeria, especially of Hausa prose fiction from 1984.
-The private publishing route was forced on the authors by the virtual collapse of the NNPC which was main publishing outfit in northern Nigeria.
-Further, there was considerable reluctance on the part of the major mainstream Nigerian publishers to accept works in Hausa language, certainly fiction, or even establish offices in the north of Nigeria.
-For instance, a study of the major publishing outfits and their zonal distribution, in Table 2, reflected the pattern of the period.
+Lack of government patronage led to the spate of private publishing phenomena in Northern Nigeria, especially of the Hausa prose fiction from 1984.
+The private publishing route was forced on the authors by the virtual collapse of the NNPC which was the main publishing outfit in Northern Nigeria.
+Furthermore, there was considerable reluctance on the part of the major mainstream Nigerian publishers to accept works in Hausa language, certainly fiction, or even establish offices in the north of Nigeria.
+For instance, a study of the major publishing outfits and their zonal distribution, in Table 2, reflected the pattern of the period (after Amali 1999).